javierasping/sentinel/content/posts/virtualizacion-kvm-linux/redes-kvm/crear-interfaz-puente/_index.en.md

     name: Create bridge interface
     parent: redes-kvm
     weight: 3
-title: Create a network interface in bridge mode
+title: How to create a bridge interface on the KVM host
 ---